Malaysia Facts for Kids

 Here are some interesting Malaysia facts which were chosen and researched by kids especially for kids.

-- Capital: Kuala Lumpur with more than 7 million inhabitants, the administrative capital, however, is Putrajaya with less than 100,000 inhabitants!
+- Capital: Kuala Lumpur with about 8 million inhabitants, the administrative capital, however, is Putrajaya with less than 100,000 inhabitants!

 - Name: Malaysia